hoangduytran/blender-manual/manual/modeling/curves/structure.rst

 .. _curve-handle-type-auto:

-Automatic (yellow handles)
+:Automatic:
-   This handle has a completely automatic length and direction which is set by Blender to ensure the smoothest result.
+   Automatically adjusts handle length and direction for the smoothest curve.
-   These handles convert to *Aligned* handles when moved.
+   Displayed as yellow handles.
+Converts to *Aligned* when moved.
-Vector (green handles)
-   Both parts of a handle always point to the previous handle or the next handle which allows you to create curves or sections thereof made of straight lines or with sharp corners.
+:Vector:
+   Handles point directly toward adjacent control points, enabling straight lines or sharp corners.
-   Vector handles convert to *Free* handles when moved.
+   Displayed as green handles.
+Converts to *Free* when moved.
-Aligned (purple handles)
+:Aligned:
-   These handles always lie in a straight line, and give a continuous curve without sharp angles.
+   Handles remain on a straight line, ensuring smooth, continuous curves.
-Free (black handles)
-   The handles are independent of each other.
+   Displayed as purple handles.
+:Free:
+   Handles move independently, allowing for asymmetric curves.
+   Displayed as black handles.

 .. note::

-   When a control point is selected, its handles are overlaid with a red highlight that changes their color.
-For example, Vector handles that are normally green will look yellow when selected, which can make it difficult to distinguish them from unselected Automatic handles.
+   When a control point is selected, its handles are highlighted in red, altering their usual color.
+   For example, Vector handles (normally green) appear yellow when selected, which can be confused with Automatic handles.

-   If you prefer not to have this color change, you can disable it by opening the Theme preferences, finding the entry :menuselection:`3D Viewport --> Active Spline`, and changing it to black.
-From then on, selected curve handles will simply look a bit brighter than unselected ones.
+   To disable this effect,
+   adjust the color settings in :menuselection:`3D Viewport --> Active Spline` under Theme Preferences.

 .. _curve-nurbs:

 NURBS
 -----

-N.U.R.B.S. is the abbreviation for Non-Uniform Rational B-Splines.
-One of the major differences between Bézier objects and NURBS objects is that Bézier curves are approximations.
-For example, a Bézier circle is an *approximation* of a circle, whereas a NURBS circle is an *exact* circle.
+NURBS (Non-Uniform Rational B-Splines) are mathematically precise splines, offering exact shapes.
+Unlike Bézier curves, which approximate shapes (e.g., a Bézier circle approximates a perfect circle), NURBS can represent exact geometry.

-NURBS theory can be a *very* complicated topic.
-For an introduction, please consult the `Wikipedia page <https://en.wikipedia.org/wiki/NURBS>`__.
+For more information, refer to the `Wikipedia page <https://en.wikipedia.org/wiki/NURBS>`__.

 .. _curves_structure_nurbs_weight:

-NURBS spline control points are different than other spline types because they have a special weight property.
+NURBS control points have a unique weight property that determines their influence on the curve.
-This weight property controls how much influence the control point has on the surface.
-This weight should not be confused with the :ref:`Goal Weight <curves-weight>`, which is used only for soft body simulations.
+This weight differs from the :ref:`Goal Weight <curves-weight>` used in soft body simulations.
-The NURBS control point weight can be adjusted in the *W* number field of the :doc:`Transform panel </modeling/curves/editing/transform_panel>`.
+Weights can be adjusted in the *W* field of the :doc:`Transform panel </modeling/curves/editing/transform_panel>`.

 .. note::

-   If all the control points have the same *Weight* then each effectively cancels each other out.
+   If all control points have the same weight, their influences cancel out.
-   It is the difference in the weights that cause the curve to move towards or away from a control point.
+   Differences in weight cause the curve to move toward or away from specific control points.